Trans Himalayan Motorcycle Tour

 Ride through the Lohit River Valley and enter the land of the Tai Khampti tribe, a community with roots from Myanmar.
 The Khampti villages here are famous for their beautiful Buddhist monasteries, colorful textiles and bamboo houses on stilts.
 The road is mostly paved so you can enjoy the views without the stress of rough terrain.
 You will see a variety of landscapes today, from plains to forests.
 As you enter Assam, you will notice the change in vegetation and scenery as Assam is a land shaped by its tea history.

 Today you ride back into Assam, through the Karbi Anglong and Dima Hasao districts to Haflong - Assam’s only hill station.
 Pass through Karbi, Dimasa and Rengma villages and experience the diversity that makes Northeast India so unique.
-Winding roads, green valleys and insight into many ethnic groups.
+This is the longest day of riding during the entire tour.
+The second half of the day will be on newly built four lane highways which will someday connect India with South East Asia.
+Winding roads, green valleys and insights of tribe groups such as Karbi, Dimasa, Rengma will be highlight.

 Enter Meghalaya's Jaintia Hills, ride through pine forests and cross the Umrangso Reservoir.
 The peaceful landscapes will take you to Jowai, famous for its Jaintia community and local culture.
 The ride will show you the unique beauty of Meghalaya - hill sides, reservoirs and more and leave you fresh for the next day's ride.